copenlu/academic-kickstart/content/people/ana/index.md

 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "This is Ana.
-She's a member of the CoAStaL NLP group and co-supervised by Isabelle."
+bio = "Ana's main research interest is question answering, with a particular focus on the customer support domain.
+She's a member of the CoAStaL NLP group and co-advised by Isabelle."

 # External website link
 external_link = "https://anavaleriagonzalez.github.io/"